 Cost sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are received.
-(This is in addition to the plan's monthly premium.)
 Cost sharing includes any combination of the following three types of payments: 1) any deductible amount a plan may impose before services or drugs are covered; 2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or 3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug is received.
 A "daily cost-sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you, and you are required to pay a copayment.